blakeb211/ames-housing/README.md

 ### AutoML
 Algorithms for feature pre-processing are automatically applied, partially informed by a database of what worked on previous similar datasets.
 Several models are created and ranked.
 A group (ensemble) of models with different error shapes are stacked together.
 A voting procedure combines their answers to give the final prediction.

-# Feature Engineering Notes
-1. Imputed missing values using 'most frequent value' and k-nearest neighbor.
-1. Removed 5 outliers observed in scatter plot of GrLivArea and SalePrice.

-# Miscellaneous Observations
-1. Expected reasonable validation curves shapes are model dependent.
-E.g. for KNN the training validation score start out at 1.0, presumably because the 1-th nearest neighbor is equal or very similar to the test observation.
-1. Bagging (bootstrap aggregation) improves over a single decision tree quite a bit
-1. Training time for SVR models with an rbf kernel depends heavily on the gamma parameter

-# Machine Learning Resources
-1. Hands-on Machine Learning with R book, Boehmke and Greenwell
-1. Georgetown Data Science Certificate Program
-1. Vectors Matrices and Least Squares book, Boyd and Vandenberghe
-1. ThinkStats, Allen Downey
-1. API docs and code for the various libraries Sklearn, Xgboost, AutoSklearn, Numpy, Pandas